[Advanced Topic] Neural Network Basics

 NetworkX Refresher

 If you recall from the NetworkX chapter, the library is a powerful tool for manipulating and visualizing mathematical networks.
-If you don’t remember the basic commands, I would recommend going back and looking at the “first steps” sections, as it contains many useful commands that we will be using throught the course.
+If you don’t remember the basic commands, I would recommend going back and looking at the “first steps” sections, as it contains many useful commands that we will be using throughout the course.

 With that being said, there are some new commands that we need to be aware of as well: